 Being physically abusive to your child is one of the most evident signs that you’re doing something wrong as a parent.

 Get some help!

 Another sign that you may be doing something wrong as a parent is neglecting your child.

 Neglect includes not providing your child with food, water, or shelter, not taking them to the doctor when they’re sick, or not dressing them appropriately for the weather.

 Emotional neglect can also occur when a parent fails to give their youngster the love and support they require.

 3. Emotional Abuse

-As a parent, you are doing something wrong when you say or do things to hurt their feelings on purpose.
+As a parent, you are doing something wrong when you purposely say or do things to hurt their feelings.